cjstoddard/PCL-Ebook-Reader/README.md

 > rssreader https://hnrss.org/frontpage

 It will save visited sites and when invoked without a URL, it will give you an option of which saved site you want to view.
 As with ebook, this can be used on a regular Linux desktop machine, but it is designed with a 320x320 screen in mind, so things may render weirdly.
+If you do use it on a Linux Desktop system, make sure you have w3m installed as well.

 Acknowledgments: